African Monkey Business

 An unlikely and odd coincidence.

-Anyway, the rugs were a success.
+Anyway, the rugs were a total success.

 The whole process was intriguing.